-How to Pay Off $10,000-$15000 Credit Card Debt Fast
+How to Pay Off $10,000 to $15,000 Credit Card Debt Fast

-Most consumers have traded the paper currency from cash to plastic as a way of convenience.
+Let's be honest, who uses cash anymore?
+Most consumers have traded paper currency using plastic (debit or credit) as a way of convenience.
 It is faster, easier, and gives you a sense of safety instead of walking around with money.
-If you aren't keeping these bills caught up, the interest alone can eat away at your little bites at a time.
+Also, many companies offer rewards and points as a way to entice new customers.

 2. Know How Much You Owe

-3. Get a Plan to Pay Off
+3. Get a Plan to Pay Off Your Debt

 4. Refuse to Use